 Those who struggle with food addiction feel as though they have a complete lack of control and are embarrassed or ashamed of their actions.
 For these reasons, they often hesitate to seek professional treatment.
 Without it, however, they can continue to go down the same path of hopelessness and depression — not to mention putting their physical health at risk.

-Contact Blair Wellness Group For Food Addiction Therapy in Beverly Hills
+Contact Blair Wellness Group for Food Addiction Treatment in Beverly Hills, Irvine, and Newport Beach

 Food fuels our bodies with life-giving nutrients and it’s something that should give people joy and pleasure.
 If you have an unhealthy relationship with food, contact Blair Wellness Group at 310.999.4996 to make an appointment with a food addiction psychologist who can help.